j6k4m8/goosepaper/CONTRIBUTING.md

 ## Help Wanted!

 If you're looking for a place to start getting your hands dirty, check out some potential options below.
+[These `good-first-issue`s are also a great place to start!](https://github.com/j6k4m8/goosepaper/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

 ### New Story Providers

-Writing new Story Providers is a great place to start.
+Writing new Story Providers is a great place to start!
+Is there some news source you wish you could get in your Goosepaper?

 * Maybe one for GitHub notifications?
 * Maybe today's birthdays, pulled from Facebook?